Abhith-S/Storj-sample/README.md

 # Storj-sample
-Simple app using reactjs at frontend and nodejs at backend that stores files onto the Storj DCS.
+Simple app using reactjs at frontend and nodejs at backend that stores files onto the Storj Decentralized Cloud Storage (DCS).

 # Walk through video